narulakeshav/silicon/README.md

 I wanted to work on a News feed but I wasn't able to find lots of news websites that offered API to developers.
 Then I came across NYT and they had great API that allowed you to grab their content via `JSON` and search for the articles on their websites.
 A better documentation would've been very helpful, but their APIs are fantasic.

 # What I learned
+This was one of the hardest projects I worked on.
+I was new to `JSON` and grabbing data from `JSON` over a server and using that to display the data.
+I came across many complications, few of them being getting the images/thumbnail for each post, and iterating over the `JSON`.
+I learned many new techniques that helped me iterate over the `JSON` and grab the right results.